Perceptrons (book): Critique of perceptrons and their extensions

-In the prologue and the epilogue, added to the 1988 edition, the authors react to the 1980s revival of neural networks, by discussing multilayer neural nets and Gamba perceptrons.
+In the prologue and the epilogue, added to the 1988 edition, the authors react to the 1980s revival of neural networks by discussing multilayer neural nets and Gamba perceptrons.
 By "Gamba perceptrons", they meant two-layered perceptron machines where the first layer is also made of perceptron units ("Gamba-masks").
 In contrast, most of the book discusses two-layered perceptrons where the first layer is made of boolean units.
 They conjecture that Gamba machines would require "an enormous number" of Gamba-masks and that multilayer neural nets are a "sterile" extension.
 Additionally, they note that many of the "impossible" problems for perceptrons had already been solved using other methods.

 The Gamba perceptron machine was similar to the perceptron machine of Rosenblatt.
-Its input were images.
+Its input was an image.
 The image is passed through binary masks (randomly generated) in parallel.
 Behind each mask is a photoreceiver that fires if the input, after masking, is bright enough.
 The second layer is made of standard perceptron units.

 They claimed that perceptron research waned in the 1970s not because of their book, but because of inherent problems: no perceptron learning machines could perform credit assignment any better than Rosenblatt's perceptron learning rule, and perceptrons cannot represent the knowledge required for solving certain problems.

 In the final chapter, they claimed that for the 1980s neural networks, "little of significance [has] changed since 1969".
 They predicted that any single, homogeneous machine must fail to scale up.
 Neural networks trained by gradient descent would fail to scale up, due to local minima, extremely large weights, and slow convergence.
 General learning algorithms for neural networks must all be impractical, because a general, domain-independent theory of "how neural networks work" does not exist.
 Only a society of mind can work.
 Specifically, they thought there are many different kinds of little problems in the world, each is on the scale of a "toy problem".
 Large problems are always decomposable into little problems.
 Each requires a different algorithm to solve, some being perceptrons, others being logical programs, and so on.
-Any homogenous machine must fail to solve all but a small number of the little problems.
+Any homogeneous machine must fail to solve all but a small number of the little problems.
 Human intelligence consists of nothing but a collection of many little different algorithms organized like a society.